-On February 6, 2019, the Fund announced that its Board of Directors approved a Discount Management Program (the "Program") which authorizes management to make open market purchases in an aggregate amount up to 10% of the Fund's common shares outstanding as of the close of business on October 31 of the prior year.
+On February 6, 2019, the Fund announced that its Board approved a Discount Management Program (the "Program") which authorizes management to make open market purchases in an aggregate amount up to 10% of the Fund's common shares outstanding as of the close of business on October 31 of the prior year.
 This limit may be increased or decreased by the Board at any time.
-Under the Program, the Fund will repurchase its common shares in the open market on any trading day that the Fund's shares are trading above the discount threshold, which is currently 9.5%.
-On each day that shares are repurchased, the Fund repurchases its shares to the maximum extent permitted by law unless the Board and the Program Manager determine that such repurchase would be detrimental to the Fund and its stockholders.
+Under the Program, the Fund expects to repurchase its common shares in the open market on any trading day that the Fund's shares are trading above the discount threshold.
+On each day that shares are repurchased, the Fund repurchases its shares within the limits permitted by law.
 The Program is intended to enhance stockholder value, as repurchases made at a discount may have the effect of increasing the per share NAV of the Fund's remaining shares.
 There is no assurance, however, that the market price of the Fund's shares, either absolutely or relative to NAV, will increase as a result of any share repurchases.
 These repurchases may be commenced or suspended at any time or from time to time without any notice.
 Any repurchases will be disclosed in the Fund's stockholder reports for the relevant fiscal periods.

-For the fiscal year ended October 31, 2022, the Fund repurchased 108,213 (October 31, 2021: 83,184) of its shares at an average price of \$18.36 (October 31, 2021: \$27.57) per share (including brokerage commissions) at an average discount of 11.69% (October 31, 2021: 11.01%).
-These repurchases had a total cost of \$1,986,437 (October 31, 2021: \$2,293,503).
+For the fiscal year ended October 31, 2023, the Fund repurchased 228,640 (October 31, 2022: 108,213) of its shares at an average price of \$12.44 (October 31, 2022: \$18.36) per share (including brokerage commissions) at an average discount of 13.43% (October 31, 2022: 11.69%).
+These repurchases had a total cost of \$2,843,434 (October 31, 2022: 11.69%).

+\$1,986,437).
 The Board will continue to review the Program and its effectiveness, and, as appropriate, may make further enhancements as it believes are necessary.